State Tax Incentives

 Changes to the State Income Tax Credit for Rehabilitated Historic Property

 The Georgia Department of Revenue (DOR) has statutory responsibility for the associated regulation, Revenue Regulation 560-7-8-.56.
-DOR will propose changes to the regulation which will incorporate the changes made by SB 6 and provide instructions.
-DOR is working on that regulation and will propose it as soon as the work is done.
-To receive notice that DOR has posted a proposed income tax credit regulation please join DOR’s income and withholding listserve at the link below.
+DOR has approved new rules which incorporate the changes made by HB 469 .
+To receive notice regarding future DOR changes to their income tax credit regulation please join DOR’s income and withholding listserve at the link below.

 https://dor.georgia.gov/help/subscribe-revenue-emails